 The purpose of this policy is to explain to you what personal information we collect and how we and our associated companies may use it.
 The way in which information about you is held and used is also described in section D of our General Terms.

 How we obtain and store your information We obtain your information through applications, emails, letters, telephone calls and conversations when registering for our services and during the course of our client relationship.
 In accordance with UK data protection legislation we follow strict security procedures in the storage and disclosure of information that you have given us, to prevent unauthorised access.

 How we check your identity To comply with money laundering regulations we need to confirm the name and address of our customers.
 We may ask you to provide physical forms of identity verification when you open your account.
 Alternatively, we may use a credit reference agency to verify your identity.
 Our search is not seen or used by lenders to assess your ability to obtain credit.

-Using your personal information The personal information we hold is only used for establishing and managing your account, to help us identify you when you contact us and supplying you with information regarding opportunities that we believe may be of interest to you.
-As a result we may send you marketing material from time to time by email, telephone, fax or other electronic messaging service unless you indicate to us that you would prefer not to receive it.
+Using your personal information The personal information we hold may be used for establishing and managing your account, reviewing your ongoing needs, enhancing customer service and products and providing ongoing information or opportunities that we believe may be relevant to you.
+As a result, we may send you marketing material from time to time by email, telephone, SMS or other electronic messaging services.
 If you do not wish to receive this information, please contact us by emailing our customer service team at email@example.com.

 Joint Applicants You should only give us personal information about someone else (such as a joint applicant) with their permission.
 Where information is provided by you about someone else, or someone discloses information about you, it may be added to any personal information that is already held by us and it will be used in the ways described in this privacy notice.
 Sometimes, when you open a joint account or product, this may mean that your personal data will be shared with the other applicant.
 For example, transactions made by you will be seen by your joint account holder and vice versa.